CCP / XCP on CAN Explained - A Simple Intro [2025]

 As we've seen in the previous sections, all it takes to facilitate CCP/XCP polling and CCP/XCP DAQ measurement is to be able to transmit a specific sequence of CAN frames, based on information that can be identified from an A2L file.

 As long as you know how to construct the request frames, you can use the CANedge transmit functionality to set up a list of single-shot or periodic custom CAN frames to e.g. achieve the CCP/XCP initialization and CCP/XCP polling/DAQ measurement.
 The recorded MF4 log files with measurement data can then be processed in e.g. Vector tools or via our free open source software solutions.
 In the former case, you could e.g. use our MF4 converters to get the data into Vector tools and use A2L files for decoding the data.
 In the latter case, you could process the data via our Python API (for polling) and/or via asammdf.
-These tools would currently require creating a DBC file with the decoding rules as explained previously.
+These tools require creating a DBC file with the decoding rules as explained previously.

 In other words, you can use the CANedge to measure signal data via CCP/XCP on CAN in standalone field deployments, which offers a low cost method for collecting this information at scale.